About the California Appellate Project – San Francisco

-The California Appellate Project in San Francisco (CAP-SF) is a nonprofit corporation established by the State Bar of California in 1983 as a legal resource center to implement the constitutional right to counsel for indigent persons facing execution.
+The California Appellate Project in San Francisco (CAP-SF) is a nonprofit organization established by the State Bar of California in 1983 as a legal resource center to implement the constitutional right to counsel for indigent persons facing execution.
 CAP serves the largest population of condemned individuals in the country and is funded primarily by a contract with the Judicial Council of California.

 CAP–SF assists in capital postconviction proceedings, supporting appointed counsel in challenging their clients' convictions and sentences on direct appeal and through habeas corpus proceedings.
 We provide counsel with training, resource materials, and other legal support services.